Skip to main content

 );

-if (questNav.isConnected() && questNav.isTracking()) {
+if (questFrame.isTracking()) {

-// Get pose with the method outlined above
+// Get the pose of the Quest

-// Get timestamp from the QuestNav instance
+// Get timestamp for when the data was sent

-double timestamp = questNav.getDataTimestamp();
+double timestamp = questFrame.dataTimestamp();

 // You can put some sort of filtering here if you would like!